 First time car buyers and new drivers should know the most popular cars in the country aren’t the cheapest to insure and even if a vehicle’s brand might be built around its image of safety, insurers’ data may contradict the marketing.

 Best practices like checking vehicle components for product recalls will help avoid both a buyer’s remorse and an insurance nightmare.
 Drivers can check Transport Canada’s Motor Vehicle Safety Recalls Database and simply search a vehicle to find if it is affected by a recall.

-Understanding how insurers make their premium calculations can help a new driver save on their bottom line.
-The age of the vehicle, its safety, value, history of accident claims, the likelihood of being stolen and involvement in product recalls all factor into the premium being charged to the driver.
+Understanding how insurers make their premium calculations can help a first time car buyer and a new driver save money.
+The age of the vehicle, its safety, value, history of accident claims, the likelihood of being stolen all factor into the insurance premium.
 The more points a new driver can score with an insurance company, the less they have to pay.